akka/akka/akka-docs/src/main/paradox/stream/operators/RestartFlow/onFailuresWithBackoff.md

 # RestartFlow.onFailuresWithBackoff

-Wrap the given @unidoc[Flow] with a @unidoc[Flow] that will restart it when it fails using an exponential backoff.
-Notice that this @unidoc[Flow] will not restart on completion of the wrapped flow.
+Wrap the given @apidoc[Flow] with a @apidoc[Flow] that will restart it when it fails using an exponential backoff.
+Notice that this @apidoc[Flow] will not restart on completion of the wrapped flow.

 @ref[Error handling](../index.md#error-handling)